rlalleme/furnitures_maker/README.md

 This project provides a set of tools to design and customise pieces of furnitures.
 It uses OpenScad, a scripting CAD modeler.

 The first section lists the files and their role.
-The second section presents the general functionnalitities avaiable.
+The second section presents the general functionnalitities available.
-The last section present each individual piece of furniture and its controls.
+The following section presents each individual piece of furniture and its controls.
+The final section presents the wall utility, that allows to build room and place furniture inside.

 List of files
 -------------